 FIFTEEN MINUTES OF FAME (Writer/Actor)

 Executive producer Brian Beaton is in the process of bringing this very original, quirky, comedy romance to fruition.
 This project adheres to the criteria of Screen Australia which means that they will put in 30% of the budget so long as it has a distributor.
 One of the most respected directors in Australia, Geoff Burton has praised the script and has offered to direct.
 Geoff has worked with such talents as Nicole Kidman, Russell Crowe and many other Australian artists.

 In this movie, I play a crazy Persian screaming from a van.
 It’s a wonderful romantic comedy that continues to win awards.
 Chosen as the Official Selection at the New York International Latino Festival, Kansas International Film Festival, Big Apple Film Festival.
 It also won best feature film at the Malibu International Film Festival.
 Here’s the official movie link: http://monathemovie.com/

 BROADWAY’S FINEST (Actor)

 Like Mona, this movie is winning all sorts of awards.
-It's due for theatrical release in 2014.

 It was a lot of fun playing a vagrant.
 I even got to wear padding and do my own stunt.